nandoflorestan/keepluggable/docs/getting-started.rst

 	# action.files configuration keys have a "fls." prefix:
 	fls.max_file_size = 23068672

-Above you see a few [key, value] pairs.
+Above you see a few [key = value] pairs.
 The section of an INI file becomes a Python dictionary which is what the system actually uses as configuration.

 The first group of settings define which components we are using.
 Each value is comprised of a Python package name (containing dots), then a colon, then a class name.
 What do they do?

 - ``storage.file`` informs which backend class shall be used for file payload storage.
 In the example, we are using Amazon S3.
 - ``storage.metadata`` informs which backend class shall be used for metadata storage.
 In the example, we are storing metadata with SQLAlchemy.